-The over-riding question is this: “Why does God choose to heal some while others remain sick?”
-That question becomes intensely personal when I am the one who is ill or it is a loved one who remains sick.
-I can become bitter and angry toward God who appears to have abandoned me; or I can trust in His sovereign love for me and purpose to allow Him to teach me His will in and through this sickness.
+The over-riding question is this; “Why does God choose to heal some while others remain sick?”
+The question becomes intensely personal when I am the one who is ill or it is a loved one who remains sick.
+I can become bitter and angry toward God who appears to have abandoned me, or I can trust in His love for me and seek to allow Him to teach me through this sickness.
 This is a critical crossroads of faith, and the lessons to be learned are better received in the light of good health rather than the dark shadows of an illness.
-How can I be so certain my Savior the Lord Jesus Christ loves me; He knows how badly I am hurting, and He wants the best for me?
-I must be prepared to take a stand on His inerrant Word and trust what He says in His Word He will accomplish.
+How can I be so certain my Savior, the Lord Jesus Christ loves me?
+He knows how badly I am hurting, and He wants the best for me.
+I must be prepared to take a stand on His unfailing Word and trust what He says in His Word He will do.

-It is possible to have a rejoicing spirit toward God and an attitude of praise in this difficult place.
+It is possible to have a rejoicing spirit toward God and an attitude of praise in difficult places.
 In II Cor.
-12:7-10, the Apostle Paul relates, “The thorn in the flesh given to him” was an opportunity to glory in God’s goodness to him, because the strength of Christ could then work through his own weakness.
+12:7-10, the Apostle Paul writes, “The thorn in the flesh given to him” was an opportunity to glory in God’s goodness to him, because the strength of Christ could then work through his own weakness.
 God’s promise is He uses every event in our lives to help us grow stronger and have more of the character of Christ.
 He further reinforces this truth in II Cor.
 4:17-18, stating “our light affliction which is but for a moment,” is working an eternal purpose in us.
 We are challenged to keep our eyes on the eternal purposes of God and not on the temporal afflictions which have happened.

-It is not an easy thing to be sick and to suffer heart-ache with no apparent relief in sight; but our God who lives in us and loves us more than we can imagine will bring comfort and peace to our wearied minds.
+It is not an easy thing to be sick and to suffer heart-ache with no apparent relief in sight, but our God who lives in us and loves us more than we can imagine will bring comfort and peace to our weary minds.
 At the same time with no extra charge He will put a new song in our heart and on our lips, and many will hear it and give glory to Him who desires the very best for us!
 (Psalm 40: 3)